L3Ms -- Lagrange Large Language Models: Lagrange Large Language Models (L3Ms)

 \section{Lagrange Large Language Models (L3Ms)}

-We have thus far formulated the SFT and alignment stages as a constrained optimization problem in \cref{eq:constrained-problem}.
+Thus far, we have formulated the SFT and alignment stages as a constrained optimization problem in \cref{eq:constrained-problem}.
 We proceed to find solutions for the same by solving the unconstrained objective in \cref{eq:log-barrier-objective}.
 We call the family of models obtained in this way L3Ms, i.e., Lagrange Large Language Models.